 1. Customer surveys

 Customer surveys give you a way to find out what you’re doing well and what you should improve.
-These simple tools can be used to gather input from customers following customer service calls, deliveries and installation as well as other customer elements of the customers’ experiences with your company.
-It’s a simple way to gain insights around the performance of individual service agents, delivery drivers, accounting personnel or anyone who comes in touch with customers as well as product quality.
+These simple tools can be used to gather input from customers following customer service calls, deliveries, and installation as well as other customer elements of the customers’ experiences with your company.
+It’s a simple way to gain insights into the performance of individual service agents, delivery drivers, accounting personnel or anyone who comes in touch with customers as well as product quality.
 Customer surveys allow you to see these things through the eyes of the customer and consistently improve on them accordingly.
-Not only does this information help you, it shows your customers that you care and that you’re interesting in making your services even better.
+Not only does this information help you, but it also shows your customers that you care and that you’re interested in making your services even better.

 2. Customer service